 Generally, cannabis strains fall into three different categories.

 - Sativa gives you an energetic, uplifting, and creative buzz.
-It’s generally not the best weed for sleep.
+It’s generally not the best cannabis for sleeping.

-- Indica, which provides a zen-like sedative calm, is considered the best strain for sleep.
+- Indica, which provides a zen-like sedative calm, is considered the best cannabis strain for sleep.

 - Hybrids have balanced effects.
 These can be good if you just want to chill and not be conked out.